Uiugkhbkhbkg/KernelSU-Next/docs/README.md

 **English** | [简体中文](README_CN.md) | [繁體中文](README_TW.md) | [Türkçe](README_TR.md) | [Português (Brasil)](README_PT-BR.md) | [한국어](README_KO.md) | [Français](README_FR.md) | [Bahasa Indonesia](README_ID.md) | [Русский](README_RU.md) | [ภาษาไทย](README_TH.md)
+# KernelSU-Next - Archived Project

+This is a fork of the **KernelSU-Next** project, which was archived by the original author on February 11, 2025.
+The project is now in a **read-only** state and will no longer receive updates or maintenance.

+## Important Notes

+- The original author openly disparaged other root solutions like Magisk, claiming **KernelSU-Next** was vastly superior.
+However, these remarks were followed by the project's **archiving in less than 24 hours**.

+- The rapid downfall of the project emphasizes that **open-source** is not just about code but also about respect, collaboration, and humility within the community.

+## Purpose of This Fork

+This fork serves to:

+- **Preserve** the code for learning and reference.
+- Act as a **warning** to remind other developers of the importance of consistency between words and actions.

+---

+### License

+This project inherits the same license as the original repository.
+All rights and restrictions are inherited from the original author.
 # KernelSU Next

 <img src="/assets/kernelsu_next.png" style="width: 96px;" alt="logo">